 - Old Summer Palace Temple Fair (Haidian District)

 - Hongluo Temple Fair (Huairou District).

-Please Note: the dates and times are “guestimations” based on last year’s events and the date of New Year’s Day, we’ll let you know for sure once the information is released.
+Please Note: prices and times are “guestimations” based on last year’s events, we’ll let you know for sure once the information is released.

 If you’re feeling like getting out of the city for a day and you couldn’t make it all the way to Harbin this winter, then Longqing Gorge Ice and Snow Festival might be just the thing for you.